Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Proposed Method

 \textbf{Detection Head}.
 Upon the concatenated feature maps $\Phi_{det}$, a detection head is appended to parse it into detection results.
-As stated in \cite{rfbnet}, the detection head plays a significant role in top performance, which has been extensively explored in the literature \cite{fu2017dssd,rfbnet,li2017light,li2018dsfd}.
-In this work, we firstly attach a single 3x3 \emph{Conv} layer on $\Phi_{det}$ to reduce its channel dimensions to 256, and then three sibling 1x1\emph{Conv} layers are appended to produce the offset prediction, scale map and center heatmap, respectively.
-Also, we do this for simplicity and any improvement of the detection head \cite{fu2017dssd,rfbnet,li2017light,li2018dsfd} can be flexibly incorporate into this work to be a better detector.
+As stated in \cite{rfbnet}, the detection head plays a significant role.
+In this work, we firstly attach a single 3x3 \emph{Conv} layer on $\Phi_{det}$ to reduce its channel dimensions to 256, and then two sibling 1x1\emph{Conv} layers are appended to produce the scale map and center heatmap, respectively.
+Also, we do this for simplicity and any improvement of the detection head \cite{fu2017dssd,rfbnet,li2017light,li2018dsfd} can be flexibly incorporated into this work to be a better detector.

-A drawback from the downsampled feature maps is the problem of poor localization.
 Optionally, to slightly adjust the center location, an extra offset prediction branch can be appended in parallel with the above two branches.
 This extra offset branch resolves mismatching of centers that occurs due to downsampled feature maps by learning the shifted offset.
+We will demonstrate the effectiveness of the extra offset branch in (Sec. \ref{sec:abl}).